Australian Nursing and Training Services (ANTS) have been successfully training people to work in nursing since 1990.

 As a little bit about us, our late and beloved Director, Sister Tracey Jones, first commenced the course in 1990 after witnessing a lack of knowledge and skills delivering care to our frail and aged.
 Our course was the first Assistant in Nursing (AIN) Course to enter the training arena and ANTS seek constant feedback to ensure that we address the training needs of both nursing facilities and the community.

 Since 1990 we have produced thousands of quality graduates who have gone onto a successful nursing career.

 ANTS currently run the programs below.
-These programs are from the Community Services training package and reflect the most current qualifications available.
+These programs are from the Community Services (CHC) and Health Training (HLT) packages and reflect the most current qualifications available.

 • CHC33015 Certificate III in Individual Support